There’s nothing ho-hum about sweet and sour shrimp lettuce wraps. If you’re looking for an exciting new dinner idea, you’ll love these healthy wraps.

 They do have a tendency to fall apart, don’t they?
 Lettuce wraps can be a rather messy experience.
 Choosing the right type of lettuce really makes a difference.
 Try not to pile on too much filling.
 They are easier to eat if they aren’t overflowing.
 If all else fails, put the lettuce and filling in your plate and use a fork to eat it.

-- Tweak the sauce ingredients to taste.
+- Dial up the heat.
 If you like a spicier wrap, add a dash of red pepper flakes or increase the sriracha.
 Extra sriracha can be served on the side.
 If you like garlic, go ahead and use two cloves.

 - Make it keto by omitting the sauce and pineapple.
 Instead of pineapple, substitute snow peas.
 Add the garlic and ginger with the shrimp.

 - Looking for something different?
-Try lamb lettuce wraps with red pepper hummus sauce.
-If you’re not a fan of sweet and sour, a good substitute would be this peanut sauce by Pinch Of Yum.
+Try lamb lettuce wraps with red pepper hummus sauce or chicken lettuce wraps.

 All of the ingredients for shrimp lettuce wraps can be prepped earlier in the day and stored separately in the refrigerator.
 Thaw the shrimp in the refrigerator for a few hours.
 Cut up the onions and peppers.
 Make the sauce, reserving the cornstarch to add later.
 Prepare the lettuce leaves and store in a plastic bag lined with paper towels.